The King of Fighters XV: Critical response

-Producer Yasuyuki Oda believes that the players’ response to the game was overwhelmingly positive, which allowed them to properly work on early issues such as the online play.
+Producer Yasuyuki Oda believes that the players' response to the game was overwhelmingly positive, which allowed them to properly work on early issues such as the online play.

+Sales and other response

 The PlayStation 4 version of KoF XV was the 8th bestselling retail game during its first week of release in Japan, with 9,062 physical copies being sold.
 The PlayStation 5 version sold 2,414 physical copies in Japan throughout the same week, making it the 22nd bestselling retail game of the week in the country.

+During the 26th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The King of Fighters XV for Fighting Game of the Year.
+The characters also had a crossover appearance in Another Eden.
+ONE37pm listed it as the 20th best SNK game of all time, praising its faithfulness to the franchise and improvement to the gameplay.
+PCMag regarded it as one of the best fighting games from 2024.
+GameSpot also regarded the game as one of the best fighting games from 2024.